 Once you fully understand your state’s requirements and have identified a program that meets your certification needs, you can proceed with the Master of Arts in Teaching enrollment process.
 If you need more information, you can reach one of our Admissions Advisors who can help.

 *Purdue Global cannot recommend students who complete the Master of Arts in Teaching (MAT) or the Master of Science in Education (MSE) for licensure.
-Licensing requirements for teaching grades 5-12 vary by state.
-Earning a master’s degree could provide you with the background and practical experience to meet nationally recognized standards; however, enrollment in the MAT is not required for pursuing a state alternative certification program.
-Purdue Global’s MAT is not accredited by the National Council for the Accreditation of Teacher Education (NCATE) or the Council for the Accreditation of Educator Preparation (CAEP), which may be a requirement for certification or licensure in some states.
-The program is not state approved for teacher certification or endorsements of any kind, and Purdue Global makes no representations or warranties as to whether the degree or any individual courses meet any specific state’s requirements for licensure or certification.
+Licensing requirements for teaching grades K-12 vary by state.
+Earning a master’s degree could provide you with the background and practical experience to meet nationally recognized standards; however, enrollment in the MAT or MSE is not required for pursuing a state alternative certification program.
+Purdue Global’s MAT and MSE are not accredited by the Council for the Accreditation of Educator Preparation (CAEP), which may be a requirement for certification or licensure in some states.
+The programs are not state approved for teacher certification or endorsements of any kind, and Purdue Global makes no representations or warranties as to whether the degree or any individual courses meet any specific state’s requirements for licensure or certification.
 Refer to Licensure and State Authorization for additional information on licensure and state authorizations.

 †Prior to enrolling in the Classroom Pathways Bundle, students must confirm they are eligible for a state alternative certification program.
 Students must confirm costs, deadlines, additional fees, required approvals, residency, and continuing requirements with American Board (ABCTE.org).
 Important note on Tennessee: American Board offers a transitional license in only two county public school systems and one city public school system; it is not approved in the entire state.
 Licensing is available in the following school systems only: Putnam County Public Schools, Crockett County Public Schools, and Tullahoma City Public Schools.